jparkerweb/queue-tha-llama/README.md

   docker run -d --name llm-chroma -p 8001:8000 -v C:\Git\llama\chromadb-storage:/chroma/chroma chromadb/chroma
   ```

 - ### Download Embedding Models
+  Skip this if the `.env` variable `ALLOW_REMOTE_MODELS` is true [default]; The model will automatically be downloaded as needed by the app.

   - ##### all-MiniLM-L6-v2
-    - download all files from https://huggingface.co/Xenova/all-MiniLM-L6-v2/tree/main and save them to the `models/all-Min0LM-L6-v2` folder
+    - download all files from https://huggingface.co/Xenova/all-MiniLM-L6-v2/tree/main and save them to the `models/Xenova/all-Min0LM-L6-v2` folder

   - ##### paraphrase-multilingual-MiniLM-L12-v2 (optional)
-    - download all files from https://huggingface.co/Xenova/paraphrase-multilingual-MiniLM-L12-v2/tree/main and save them to the `models/paraphrase-multilingual-MiniLM-L12-v2` folder
+    - download all files from https://huggingface.co/Xenova/paraphrase-multilingual-MiniLM-L12-v2/tree/main and save them to the `models/Xenova/paraphrase-multilingual-MiniLM-L12-v2` folder

 - ### Download and Run an LLM via Llama.cpp
+  Skip this if using together.ai API (`.env` variable `LLM_SERVER_API="together"`)

   - Download the lastest version of `llama.cpp` from https://github.com/ggerganov/llama.cpp or run the downloader PowerShell Script here:
     `./tools/download-latest-llama.ps1`
   - Download a model (GGUF architecture) and save to your computer (note the path as it will be required when runing your LLM Server)